stokito/fortress-lang/README.txt

 component definition.
 The name of the component should match the name of the file.

-A command of the form "fortress run somefile.fss" checks whether a cached and up to date result of compiling the given file exists.
+A command of the form "fortress walk somefile.fss" checks whether a cached and up to date result of compiling the given file exists.
 If so, it runs the cached file.
 Otherwise, it processes the given file and runs the result.
 This command can be abbreviated as "fortress somefile.fss".
 If the optional flag -test is given, all test functions defined in the given file are run instead.
-If the optional flag -debug is given, stack traces from the underlying interpreter are displayed when errors are signaled.
+If the optional flag "-debug interpreter" is given, stack traces from the underlying interpreter are displayed when errors are signaled.

 If all else fails, look at the script bin/fortress to see if your system has peculiarities (for example cygwin requires ; separators in the